Factorization Regret mediates compositional generalization in latent space: Discussion

-In this work, we operationalized continual meta-learning as the conjunction of variational and sequential inference.
-This allowed us to establish the Cognitive Gridworld as a testbed for evaluating generalization from goal-directed experience.
-Building off previous work, we demonstrated that Representation Classification Chains enable an agent to learn compositional embeddings from natural feedback and passive experience.
-These embeddings can then be utilized to optimize novel objectives without further environmental interaction.
-It is notable that while Representation Classification Chains were trained on individual training states, compositional embeddings enabled the Offline Controller to optimize a policy in a \textit{multi-dimensional} (joint) testing state space.
-This builds upon \cite{Ajay2022IsCG}'s work, recasting model-free RL as a conditional generative modeling problem, which enabled generalization to a novel combination of inputs (e.g. constraints, reward functions, etc).
-Conversely, by recasting latent space traversals as a model-free RL problem, RCC's generalize to novel combinations of outputs (e.g. decision variables, control variables etc).
+Building off previous work, we demonstrated that Representation Classification Chains enable an agent to learn variable embeddings from natural feedback and passive experience.
+This novel architecture considers continual meta-learning as the conjunction of variational and sequential inference, continually learning embeddings on a separate timescale from the dynamics of inference.
+The learned embeddings can then be utilized to optimize novel objectives without further environmental interaction.
+It is notable that while Representation Classification Chains were trained on individual training variables, compositional embeddings enabled the Offline Controller to optimize a policy in a \textit{multi-dimensional} joint action space of testing variables.
+This extends the work of \cite{Ajay2022IsCG}, which cast model-free RL as a conditional generative modeling problem to enable compositional generalization in the input space.
+Conversely, by recasting latent space traversals as a model-free RL problem, RCCs generalize to novel combinations of outputs (e.g. decision variables, control variables etc).
 This may be particularly helpful for optimizing non-differentiable objectives.
-In summary, RCCs serve as promising \textit{evaluators} that learn passively during goal-directed experience.
-Their ability to evaluate in imagined latent spaces allows for zero-shot generalization to novel combinations of relevant causal factors.
 Future work should attempt to integrate RCCs with the VASE algorithm to identify which embeddings are relevant to a task, rather than assuming this is known.